+2.1 Credibility

-- 2.1 Is the person's account a credible one? - 2.1.1 For further information on assessing credibility, see sections 4 and 5 of the Asylum Instruction on Assessing Credibility and Refugee Status. - 2.1.2 Decision makers must also check if there has been a previous UK visa or other application for leave.
-Asylum applications matched to visas should be investigated prior to the asylum interview: see Asylum Instruction on Visa Matches, Asylum Claims from UK Visa Applicants - 2.1.3 Decision makers should also consider the need to conduct language analysis testing: see Asylum Instruction on Language Analysis
+- 2.1.1 For further information on assessing credibility, see the Asylum Instruction on Assessing Credibility and Refugee Status. - 2.1.2 Decision makers must also check if there has been a previous UK visa or other application for leave.
+Asylum applications matched to visas should be investigated prior to the asylum interview; see the Asylum Instruction on Visa Matches, Asylum Claims from UK Visa Applicants - 2.1.3 Decision makers should also consider the need to conduct language analysis testing; see the Asylum Instruction on Language Analysis